Solar diverter vs heat pump hot water: making the right choice for Perth homes

 - Doesn't work with gas, instant, or heat pump systems

-Option 2: heat pump hot water system
+What does a heat pump hot water system do?

 Pros:

-- Useful lifespan 10–15 years
+- Useful lifespan of 10 to 15 years

 - Eligible for STCs